scloud19/SECipedia/Linux/Linux Basics/linux_filesystem.md

             From a sysadmin perspective, it can be prudent to make a partition just so users don't take up too much space and crash the system

         Partition Table
+            Changing the partition tables
+                Makes it difficult to recover any data on partitions that you delete This is because it changes the initial point of reference for a file system Thus, backup if you're partitioning a device with critical data

+                Make sure that no partitions on your target disk are currently in use This is a concern because most distros mount any detected FS

             A small portion of the disk where the partitions are defined.

             There are many kinds of partition tables.
                 Master Boot Record (MBR)